Junikab/llm-job-finder/PLAN.md

 - Persist recent searches and add favorites

 ## 7. Recommendation — sequence before enabling LLM
-- Start by implementing heuristic scoring with clear reasons and a toggle (`SCORE_MODE=random|heuristic|llm`).
+- Start with random scoring only (no LLM) for a cost-free baseline.
-- Add tests and logging for the heuristic to establish a stable baseline and cost-free ranking.
+- Add simple pre-sort signals (title/skill keyword matches) to choose which jobs to score first.
-- Then integrate optional LLM reranking for top-N using `buildJobRelevancePrompt` and `parseRelevanceScore`, guarded by env flags and concurrency/timeouts.
+- Then integrate optional LLM scoring (replace-mode) behind env flags and timeouts; consider rerank later.